AECgeeks/ifc-pipeline/README.md

 Clone the ifc-pipeline repo recursively (with submodules)

-See `application/Dockerfile` for setup instructions for the python dependencies

 ### Linux

 This will setup an environment for easy development, without Docker, which uses sqlite instead of postgresql and Python threads instead of the redis-backed RQ processing queue.